thecsw/physics/README.md

-# physics
+# simpletons

-Some code for the physics labs
+some simple little projects and programs also with some code that I used to learn something